temporalio/documentation/docs/go-retries.md

 activityFuture := workflow.ExecuteActivity(ctx, SampleActivity, params)
 ```

-If an activity heartbeat its progress before it failed, the retry attempt will have access to the progress information, so that the activity implementation could resume from the failed step.
+If an Activity heartbeat its progress before it failed, the retry attempt will have access to the progress information, so that the Activity implementation could resume from the failed step.
 Here's an example of how this can be implemented:

 ```go